 Today we are going to share another free tool "Rufus" which allows you to format and create bootable USB drives for Windows and Linux which might come handy in following situations:

-- Create USB installation media from bootable ISOs (Windows, Linux, etc.)
+- Create USB installation media using bootable ISO or IMG image files (Windows, Linux, Android, etc.)

 - Need to work on a system that doesn't have an OS installed